skywind3000/CloudClip/README.md

 ## Tutorial

-Copy on a local system to the cloud:
+Copy text on a local system to the cloud:

     echo "Hello, Cloud Clipboard" | cloudcopy

-Paste data on a remote system from the cloud:
+Paste on a remote system from the cloud:

     cloudpaste

-And you will see the text from standard output:
+And you will see the text coppied from another system:

     Hello, Cloud Clipboard

+Same access token and gist id must be setup before copy/paste, see below

 ## Installation